University at Albany, SUNY: Uptown Campus housing

 The Uptown Campus is home to seven of the university's eight residential complexes.
 Four of these—Indigenous Quad, Dutch Quad, Colonial Quad, and State Quad—sit at the Academic Podium's corners; each consists of eight three-story, low-rise buildings encircling a 22-story tower with a capacity of 1,200 students each, as well as a game room and fitness center.
 Originally, each quad consisted of a dining hall but as of the Fall 2017 semester, Dutch Quad and Colonial Quad no longer maintain a dining hall.
 The four quads serve as a chronological timeline of New York State history, beginning with Indigenous Quad, moving clockwise to Dutch, then Colonial, and finally, State.
 The other three, Freedom Apartments, Empire Commons, and Liberty Terrace, are reserved for juniors and seniors.
 These are "apartment-style" residences and include kitchens, furnished living rooms, and, on Empire Commons, washers, dryers, dishwashers, single bedrooms, and central air conditioning.
 The university's newest apartment-style residential complex, Liberty Terrace, opened in the fall of 2012.

 The Uptown Campus also contains special housing for students enrolled in UAlbany's Honors College.
 This housing, offered to incoming freshmen and returning sophomores, is found on State Quad in the Melville and Steinmetz halls, which were renovated in 2010.
-Renovations were completed on Indigenous Quad during the Summer of 2013, State and Alumni Quads are still undergoing work.
+Renovations were completed on Indigenous Quad during the summer of 2013, State and Alumni Quads are still undergoing work.
 In March 2021, Indian Quad was renamed to Indigenous Quad following a series of petitions and complaints from students, faculty, and alumni.

 Buildings and facilities

 Campus Center

 The Campus Center, located on the Uptown Campus Podium, has traditionally been the community center of the University at Albany, serving students, faculty, professional staff, alumni, and guests.
 Considered the "hearthstone" or "living room" of the campus, the Campus Center has provided services that include lounging areas, cafeterias, a Barnes & Noble bookstore, and national chain eateries operated and staffed by Sodexo.
 The structure has been the site for informal and formal interactions, the latter including the meetings of student-run clubs, academic conferences, and cultural functions.

-A $62.2 million renovation and expansion project includes the Campus Center East addition, completed in September 2015, and a West addition which opened in June 2017.
-The latter includes a new 400-seat auditorium and, as of the fall of 2018, enhanced dining facilities with market-style food service venues.
-Current students are using the new food court that arrived with Campus Center East.
-The Campus Center has many restaurants for a variety of dining options, such as pizza, Thai cuisine, sushi, etc.